 It seems that there will be some great news for business class passengers on long-haul flights.
-Air France originally trialed VR headsets in business class, and now it is announced that Joon will provide virtual reality headsets to its passengers.
+Air France originally trialed VR headsets in business class, and now it is announced that Joon will provide Allosky virtual reality headsets to its passengers.
 This new generation headset should provide several innovations such as a high-definition screen and a diopter correction to adapt to everyone’s eyes.
-Surprisingly enough, Air France did not opt for Skylights and their SkyTheater.
-Instead, Joon’s headset was designed by Allomind, who positions their VR product as a lightweight personal theater.
-It features two 1080p micro-OLED displays working in tandem to, apparently, give the illusion that you’re watching a three meter (10′) wide screen.
+After a successful trial with Skylights and their SkyTheater, Air France decided that Joon’s 2nd Gen VR headset is to be designed jointly by Skylights and Allomind.
+Allosky features two 1080p micro-OLED displays working in tandem to, apparently, give the illusion that you’re watching a three meter (10′) wide screen.
 If you have a travel companion, you can sync your feeds and watch simultaneously.

 Until today, VR was put into service only on limited number of flights by French tourist airlines XL Airways and Corsair.
 When it comes to mainline carriers, only Australian Qantas offered Samsung Gear VR headsets to its First Class passengers (on select flights).
 However, it seems that Qantas stopped with this innovative program.